Twitch Achievements – 4 Basic Achievements to Get You Started

 Path To Affiliate

-Becoming an Affiliate is probably the main goal most people have when they create a Twitch channel.
+Becoming an Affiliate is probably the main objective for many people when they create a Twitch channel.

-You might not know this, but being an Affiliate and having a partnership are not the same thing.
+You might not realize this, but being an Affiliate and having a partnership are not the same.

-They are both related to earning money from streaming, but having a partnership is kind of a higher tier of that.
+Both are related to earning money from streaming, but a partnership signifies a higher level of that.

-Of course, before that, you will need to get affiliated first.
-This achievement is what you should follow during that process.
+Of course, before that, you will need to become affiliated first.
+This achievement is what you should strive for during that process.

-Once you do, you will be eligible to sign up for Twitch’s Affiliate program.
+Upon completing this, you will be eligible to register for Twitch’s Affiliate program.

 Here are the steps: